openmsr/CAD_to_OpenMC/README.md

 This procedure has proven to work quite well, and avoid the bother of building moab from source.
 The team is working on getting a native conda-package up and running.

+# Known problems
+- At present the parallel meshing option is buggy - it is therefore highly recommended to set the mesher to only use 1 thread.
+The team is working on a solution for this.
+See issue [#80](https://github.com/openmsr/CAD_to_OpenMC/issues/80)
+- Geometries which lead to degenerate toroidal surfaces in the step-files, can have problems.
+See issue [#94](https://github.com/openmsr/CAD_to_OpenMC/issues/94)

 # Run a test case:
 The follwing code-snippet can now be run to explore the capabilities of Assembly/step_to_h5m.
 We supply a couple of example .step-files in the examples directory.
 In this example we'll be using a geometry with a set of 7 pin-cells.